Home / Practice / Juul Exploding Batteries Claims

 A Total Recall

-Soon after a few serious incidents started to surface, the mobile phone manufacturer worked with the US consumer product safety commission to recall all the Samsung Galaxy Note 7 phones in the United States.
+Soon after a few severe incidents started, the mobile phone manufacturer worked with the US consumer product safety commission to recall all the Samsung Galaxy Note 7 phones in the United States.
 Due to the high risk of battery malfunction, Samsung has also announced that they will no longer be manufacturing the Note 7.

-By the end of October 2016, Samsung had recalled a total of 1 million mobile phones from consumers, giving them a choice to either replace their phones with other Samsung Galaxy Note variants or receive a monetary incentive to purchase a phone from other cellphone manufacturers.
+By the end of October 2016, Samsung had recalled 1 million mobile phones from consumers, giving them a choice to either replace their phones with other Samsung Galaxy Note variants or receive a monetary incentive to purchase a phone from another cellphone manufacturer.

 What Caused the Samsung Note 7 Phones to Catch Fire?

 The public was in the dark about why the newly released Samsung Galaxy Note 7 cell phones were catching fire and exploding.
-However, four months later, after a full recall, Samsung had completed its investigation into the exploding phone incident.
-It finally announced what the lithium ion battery caused the phones to catch fire after overheating, sometime in a pants pocket.
+However, four months later, after a total recall, Samsung completed its investigation into the exploding phone incident.
+It finally announced what the lithium-ion battery caused the phones to catch fire after overheating, sometimes in a pants pocket.

-Many believed that it was the new batteries that the manufacturer had placed in the new phones that were causing the overheating issues.
-However, that was not the case, as Samsung made it very clear that it was the design issues that resulted in the negative and positive poles of the battery coming into contact with each other, a rare manufacturing process error, resulting in heating problems.
+Many believed the new batteries the manufacturer had placed in the new phones were causing overheating issues.
+However, that was not the case, as Samsung made it very clear that the design issues resulted in the negative and positive poles of the battery coming into contact with each other, a rare manufacturing process error resulting in heating problems.

 What Does The FAA Say About Samsung Galaxy Note 7?

-To prevent any further incidents like this from happening, a Samsung representative stated that they are implementing new testing standards and that their lithium ion batteries now have to go through much more stringent testing measures.
-Even airline passengers are being warned by the FAA not to use the Galaxy Note 7 when flying, and to never pack it into luggage to prevent a fire aboard.
+To prevent further incidents like this, a Samsung representative stated that they are implementing new testing standards and that their lithium-ion batteries now have to undergo much more stringent testing.
+Even airline passengers are being warned by the FAA not to use the Galaxy Note 7 when flying and never to pack it into luggage to prevent a fire aboard.
 The Federal Aviation Administration has banned this new product from all domestic flights, as it sees the Note 7 as a problem that can cause more than reports of property damage when they overheat, despite the recall by Samsung, Inc.

 Who Is Liable for Product Defects?

-Samsung knew the Note 7 battery cell plates contained in the batteries were under too much pressure, causing both positove and negative poles to make contact, causing heat and eventuall a fire explosion.
-The duty of care to provide safe products to consumers applies to everyone who is part of the supply chain, including those making direct sales.
+Samsung knew the Note 7 battery cell plates contained in the batteries were under too much pressure, causing both positive and negative poles to contact, causing heat and, eventually, a fire explosion.
+The duty of care to provide safe products to consumers applies to everyone in the supply chain, including those making direct sales.

-The law requires the product’s design to be completely safe for appropriate use.
-The product must also satisfy the criteria of extensive testing before being released to the public for sale.
+The law requires the product’s design to be entirely safe for appropriate use.
+The product must also satisfy the extensive testing criteria before being released to the public for sale.
 The manufacturer must also be very clear about warning labels on their products and advise consumers on how to use them.
-If the seller is selling a defective product, they must market it in such a way that the consumer knows they are buying a faulty product.
+If the seller is selling a defective product, they must market it so the consumer knows they are buying a faulty one.

-The disastrous case of the exploding Galaxy Note 7, a much-awaited and hyped phone, provides sufficient evidence that even after the company tries to rectify its mistakes, the danger continues to exist.
-Buyers and other individuals must exert extreme caution whenever they decide to buy any new product that may not have gone through stringent testing to prevent such incidents.
-To put a Note 7 in your hands till you know the powerful loss you could face, resulting in injury, or even a wrongful death fatality claim in Los Angeles Superior Court.
+The disastrous case of the exploding Galaxy Note 7, a much-awaited and hyped phone, provides sufficient evidence that the danger continues to exist even after the company tries to rectify its mistakes.
+To prevent such incidents, buyers and other individuals must exert extreme caution whenever they decide to buy any new product that may not have gone through stringent testing.
+Put a Note 7 in your hands till you know the consequential loss you could face, resulting in injury or even a wrongful death fatality claim in Los Angeles Superior Court.

 We Win Big!

-Schedule a Free Conidential Case Evaluation With Galaxy Note 7 Explosion Lawyers Today!
+Schedule a Free Confidential Case Evaluation With Galaxy Note 7 Explosion Lawyers Today!

-For more information on how we can help with your injury case, contact us now.
+Contact us now for more information on how we can help with your injury case.

 Michael Ehline